-This Gluten Free Pizza Crust is made out of oatmeal.
-Yup, basic oatmeal with yeast and a few other household ingredients.
-No special equipment or ingredients from the specialty food section.
-It is pretty quick to make as well.
-If the pizza above looks a tad bit boring to you, thank my daughter for that, her fave pizza is just sauce on a crust.
+If the oatmeal pizza above looks a tad bit boring to you, thank my daughter for that, her fave pizza is just sauce on a crust.

-- 2 tsp dry active yeast (packets don’t hold much more than this, so feel free to swap using one packet)
+- 2 teaspoon dry active yeast packets don't hold much more than this, so feel free to swap using one packet

 - 1 tbs olive oil